galvestontx/malicious_prosecution/README.md

 # Upcoming Online Petitions

 According to a recent Executive Order, "For too long, domestic violence was considered a “family issue” and was left for families to address in private."
-After uploading document 2 of 9...which is more outrageous than the first, an online petition will demand for the Harris administration to use this case as the model for 👉 [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), "many of us were told that it would cause the disintegration of the family.
+After uploading document 2 of 9...which is more outrageous than the first, an online petition will demand for the Harris administration to use this case as the model for this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/), "many of us were told that it would cause the disintegration of the family.
 That was the phrase used.
 It would cause the disintegration of the family". 🤔